sryza/spark-timeseries/README.md

 A Scala / Python library for interacting with time series data on Apache Spark.

+Docs are available at http://cloudera.github.io/spark-timeseries.
-Scaladoc is available at http://cloudera.github.io/spark-timeseries.
+Scaladoc is available at http://cloudera.github.io/spark-timeseries/scaladocs/index.html.

 The aim here is to provide
 * A set of abstractions for manipulating large time series data sets, similar to